Hexrays/SXSW-2016_Notes/James Webb Space Telescope/readme.md

 The universe was formed 13.8 Billion years ago.
 Evenly distributed.
 Mostly Dark matter.

-Key Goals: To findo out more about the universe.
+Key Goals: To find out more about the universe.

 ** Start with a description of the Hubble, it's goals, it's limitations **